Difference Between Article and BlogPosting Schema Markup With Code Examples

 what is schema markup

-• Answer Engine Optimization (AEO): AI models like Google’s SGE, Bing Copilot, and ChatGPT use schema to extract facts and cite sources.
+• Answer Engine Optimization (AEO): AI models like Google's SGE or Bing Copilot do not have time to read your whole site.
+They scrape your schema to extract hard facts instantly.

 Article vs BlogPosting Schema: The Basics